alexa-js/alexa-app/README.md

 });
 ```

+# Custom Directives

+The `response.directive(Object directive)` method allows you to set custom directive objects to devices to perform a specific device-level actions.

+The full specification for the `directive` object passed to this method can be found [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#response-format).

+The `alexa-app` library has special handling for AudioPlayer directives, so you only need to use this method for more general custom directives.

+The `response.directive` adds your directive object to the directives array in the response.
+Currently, there is no way to remove a directive from the response once it is set except through `response.clear()`.

 # Error Handling

 Handler functions should not throw exceptions.
 Ideally, you should catch errors in your handlers using try/catch and respond with an appropriate output to the user.
 If exceptions do leak out of handlers, they will be thrown by default.
 Any exceptions can be handled by a generic error handler which you can define for your app.
 Error handlers cannot be asynchronous.